malcolmsparks/clj-logging-config/README.md

 ## Why the bang?

 Remember that <code>set-logger!</code> mutates the configuration of logging in the JVM.
-That's why there's a '!' in the function name.
-It would be very nice if logging configuration could be set on a per-thread basis - that's just not how the Java logging packages are designed with everything as statics, something we must live with.
+That's why there's a '!' in the function name, to indicate the side-effect.
+It would be very nice if logging configuration could be set on a per-thread basis (see below) - that's just not how the Java logging packages are designed with everything as statics, something we must live with.

 ## Appender names